-Kayla lives in Fort Lauderdale where she teaches yoga to the local community, she hopes to bring a mindfulness practice to all people of color.
+Kayla received her Masters in Aging and Neuroscience from the University of South Florida.
 She believes the full embrace of yoga within the African American community will change the dynamic of our thinking leading to positive lifestyle changes.
 She wants to change the idea that yoga isn’t accessible to people of color, she seeks to break the belief that yoga is only for the slim and flexible, Kayla would like to alter the way POC think of yoga and meditation.
 Through advocating and promoting healthy mental, spiritual, and physical practices she hopes to change the negative health outcomes and rising statistics for those afflicted with neurodegenerative diseases and change the stigma around mental health in the Black community.